xieyuheng/pomodoro/README.md

 To start the HTTP API server using the example [`database`](database),
 run:

+- The example username is `xieyuheng`, and the example password is `123456`.

 ```sh
 npx fidb serve database
 ```

-To work with the frontend dev server, the backend API port should be `5108`
+Note that, to work with the frontend dev server, the backend API port should be `5108`
 (the default port of FiDB).